 Supports Lean Muscle Retention

 If you’re trying to lose weight, it’s normal to lose fat, water, and lean muscle in the process.
 Intermittent fasting helps you lose weight while retaining your lean muscle mass.
 Testosterone levels may go up, insulin resistance may decrease, and the human growth factor may increase during intermittent fasting.
-This is a perfect recipe for helping to retain lean muscle and helping build muscle if you include strength training in your workout routine.
+This is a perfect recipe for helping to retain and build lean muscle if your workout routine includes strength training.

 Can Help to Reduce Inflammation in the Body